darkalpha951/30DaysGithubChallenge/README.md

 DAY 4: Learnt more about Promises in js.

-DAY 5: Learnt about async/await in js.
+DAY 5: Learnt about async/await, try/catch/finally - error handling in js.